History in Darkness: Seven Fragments on Siegfried Kracauer’s The Salaried Masses

 Where colour and light belong to the enemy, where they no longer offer any beautiful illumination, Kracauer’s dark diagnostic of technics and rationality examines, from within that darkness, how this world comes to appear under the artificial glare.
 There is no sun.
 In the final paragraphs of his book, Kracauer makes this explicit: “Nature”, he writes, “which is also embodied in capitalistic desire, is one of the system’s most powerful allies; and […] its perpetual glorification, moreover, conflicts with the planned organization of economic life.”
 The Salaried Masses is not only a sunless book, but also a type of writing, a mode of expression, that no dawning day could ever redeem.

-I want to propose, then, in dealing with the literature of crisis, and in particular Kracauer’s The Salaried Masses, that we think about a history of darknesses, of a world blinded by artificial light, of the work depicted masked from dawn.
+I want to propose, then, in dealing with the literature of crisis, and in particular Kracauer’s The Salaried Masses, that we think about a history of darknesses, of a world blinded by artificial light, of the work depicted masked from any redemptive dawn.
 Such a demand, such a philosophy of history, is likely to elicit two objections.
-The first is that the though is, as Adorno says, resigned.
+The first is that the thought is, as Adorno would say, resigned.
 That the critic is reduced to a mere glossator of the actually existing, who ultimately, and in beautiful prose, furnishes the world of things with powerless reflections.
 The second charge is that such a proposition is, at its very deepest levels, nihilistic, and that under its gaze catastrophe may be met only with catastrophe.
-These are powerful criticisms, insofar as they suggest that we are not dealing here with a revolutionary or utopic text.
-Against them, The Salaried Masses might dissolve into reformism or a bitter sarcasm.
-But nonetheless, Kracauer’s sunless study points to an idealism smuggled in the faith that the next crisis is sure to be the last, or that the dissolution of capitalism will be as unified as the unity that capitalism itself imposes so violently upon the world.
+These are powerful criticisms, insofar as they suggest that we are dealing here with a text which in its very labour must sacrifice utopia.
+Under such criticisms, The Salaried Masses might dissolve into reformism or bitter Satanic laughter.
+But perhaps instead, Kracauer’s sunless study points to an idealism smuggled in the faith that the next crisis is sure to be the last, or that the dissolution of capitalism will be as unified as the unity that capitalism itself imposes so violently upon the world.
 What does existence look like, and what does history look like, illuminated by the newest capitalist technology?
-These are the questions that Kracauer’s txt seeks to answer.
+These are the questions that Kracauer’s text seeks to answer.
 And it is in this sense that Kracauer would endorse the explosive power of reality.
-Under that light it seems to Kracauer that always too much has been shown, that unlike the sun, these lights illuminate too indiscriminately, revealing in this writing a world of crisis.
+Under that light of reality it seems to Kracauer that always too much has been shown, that unlike the sun, these lights illuminate too indiscriminately, revealing in this writing of reality a world of crisis.

 What does it mean to imagine such a darkness stretching (or splintering) through history?
 It might not lend us the full weight of history to gain an insight into the present, but searching for those sunless texts might just open a space for a description of capitalism, its inner-historical shape, and the qualities of those moments of crisis before retrenchment and repression, before the return to accumulation as normal.
 We might find traces of this sunless history elsewhere, or begin to write it for our own time.